 CV-19 - What activities are available now that The Snow Centre has re-opened?

-Our range of activities available for Summer 2020 can be found here.
-As restrictions are lifted we will add more activities to our range.
+Our range of activities available for Winter 20/21 can be found here.
+As restrictions change we will update the activities we can offer.

 CV-19 - Is The Lodge Bar & Kitchen open?

-Yes, you can still enjoy a drink or a bite to eat in The Lodge Bar & Kitchen after your session or while watching your friends and family.
+Yes, when the slopes are open, The Lodge is open.
+You can still enjoy a drink or a bite to eat in The Lodge Bar & Kitchen after your session or while watching your friends and family, where we're offering table service and online ordering.
 Check out our NEW menu.